 While Massachusetts showed steady growth between the 2010 and 2020 Census, the onset of the global COVID pandemic appears to have spurred some unique and new population patterns in the state.
-For example, while Massachusetts has experienced net population losses through domestic outmigration over the last 20 years, 2022 showed a dramatic increase in the state's domestic outmigration rate, essentially doubling from the typically outmigration seen in the state over the last several years (Figure 27).
+For example, while Massachusetts has experienced net population losses through domestic outmigration over the last 20 years, 2022 showed a dramatic increase in the state's domestic outmigration rate, essentially doubling from the typical outmigration seen in the state over the last several years (Figure 29).
 Conversely, in both 2020 and 2021 international migration, which had slowed somewhat during the early part of the Trump administration, slowed dramatically due to pandemic related restrictions, only to finally return to a more typical rate for the state in 2022.

-Figure 27.
-Massachusetts Estimated Components of Population Change, 2000-2022
+Figure 29.
+Massachusetts Estimated Components of Population Change, 2000-2023

 UMass Donahue Institute.
-Source Data: ST-2000-7; CO-EST2010-ALLDATA; and NST-EST2022-ALLDATA, U.S. Census Bureau Population Division.
+Source Data: ST-2000-7; CO-EST2010-ALLDATA; and NST-EST2023-ALLDATA, U.S. Census Bureau Population Division.
+Components of population change data for decennial Census years are based on only three months of data, and so are excluded.

 The U.S. Census Bureau Population Estimates Program provides a view of the changes in domestic migration and population changes within the Northeast states from 2019-2022.
-During this period, Massachusetts experienced an out of state migration rate that doubled from -0.4 percent to -0.8 percent.
+During this period, Massachusetts experienced an out-of-state migration rate that doubled from -0.4 percent to -0.8 percent.
 The United States experienced a 0.6 percent increase in population between 2020-2022, and in contrast Massachusetts' population declined by -0.7 percent placing the Commonwealth below the national average of population growth.

-The outmigration rate in Massachusetts between 2020-2022 occurred at a much sharper migration rate than other states in the Northeast region, who have experienced net increases in domestic migration.
-The one state in the Northeast that experienced a higher rate of out-migration than Massachusetts is New York, which experienced an outmigration rate of -1.5 percent in 2022 compared to -0.9 percent in 2019.
+The outmigration rate in Massachusetts increased between 2020-2022 compared to other states in the Northeast region who experienced net increases in domestic migration.
+The one state in the Northeast that has experienced a higher rate of out-migration than Massachusetts is New York, which experienced an outmigration rate of -1.5 percent in 2022 compared to -0.9 percent in 2019.
+In 2023, migration trends started to revert to pre-pandemic rates; Massachusetts climbed to an outmigration rate of -0.6 percent from -0.8 percent in 2022.
+Many other states in the Northeast that were benefitting from outmigration from Massachusetts and New York reversed as well and saw declining in-migration in 2023 compared to 2022.